AlisaGU/email_me_on_slurm/README.md

 # email_me_on_slurm
-This script is developed to be reminded if slurm jobs are submitted and Finished
+This script is developed to remind you when slurm jobs are submitted and Finished.

 Before using this script, you should **replace xxx@email.com with your email address**.